About

 Bio

 Yancey Strickler is a writer and entrepreneur whose work supports artists and creative people.
-He's the cofounder and Director of Metalabel, a platform that helps creative people cooperate rather than compete, and Artist Corporations, a new legal structure for creative work.
+He's the cofounder and Director of Metalabel, a project that helps creative people cooperate rather than compete, and Artist Corporations, a new legal structure for creative work.
 He's the cofounder and former CEO of Kickstarter, which has helped creators raise more than $8 billion for their projects, and the cofounder of The Creative Independent, a resource of emotional and practical guidance for artists.
 He's the author of the books "This Could Be Our Future: A Manifesto for a More Generous World" (2019); "The Dark Forest Anthology of the Internet" (2024), and "On the Creative Life" (2025).
 His career began as a music critic writing for Pitchfork, Spin, and The Village Voice.
 He grew up on a farm in Clover Hollow, Virginia.